bluerobotics/bluerobotics.github.io/newton-gripper/index.md

 | Weight in Water (w/ 1m cable) | 32 g    |  1.1 oz   |
 |----------------------|

-[1] Pressure rating is based on design and a conservative safety factor until testing is completed.
+[1] Pressure rating is based on design and a conservative safety factor.

 ## 2D Drawings